 - Electrical synapses: in order for two cells to be electrically coupled, they must be joined by areas of contact with low electrical resistance.
 Adjacent cells that are electrically coupled are joined together by gap junctions.
 Gap junctions are present in cardiac muscle, some smooth muscles, and in various regions of the brain, although the functional significance of the latter is presently unknown.

-- Chemical synapses: transmission across the majority of synapses in the nervous system ...
+- Chemical synapses: transmission across the majority of synapses in the nervous system is ...

 Log In to View More